Senator Howard H. Baker Sr.

 Sheila P. Burke

-In addition to her role at the Firm, Ms. Burke continues as a faculty member at the John F. Kennedy School of Government at Harvard University where she teaches a number of health policy courses and co-directs a public policy simulation exercise.
+In addition to her role at the Firm, Ms. Burke continues as a faculty member at the John F. Kennedy School of Government at Harvard University where she teaches a number of health policy courses.
 From 1996 to 2000, she was executive dean and a lecturer in public policy at the Kennedy School.
-She also serves as Distinguished Visitor at the O’Neill Institute for National and Global Health Law at Georgetown University.
+Ms. Burke also serves as a senior advisor to the Bipartisan Policy Center.

 In addition to her government and academic experience, Ms. Burke served as the deputy secretary and chief operating officer of the Smithsonian Institution, the world’s largest museum and research complex.
 As the chief operating officer, she had responsibility for the overall operations of the 19 individual museums and galleries, the National Zoo and nine research facilities located in Washington, D.C., five states and 150 foreign countries with revenues of approximately $1 billion and an endowment of $1 billion.
 During her seven-year tenure at the Smithsonian, she oversaw the completion of the National Air and Space Museum’s Udvar-Hazy Center, the National Museum of the American Indian and the renovation of the Smithsonian’s Reynolds Center for Art and Portraiture.
 She was also involved in the initial planning for the National Museum of African American History and Culture.
 She began her Smithsonian tenure in 2000 as the undersecretary for American Museums and National Programs, becoming deputy secretary and chief operating officer in 2004.